Russ Harvey Consulting - Computer and Internet Services

 Bill C-26

-While the intention of Bill C-26 is probably critical to protecting the security of Canada, the use of secrecy and non-transparency place both the Canadian public and telecommunications agencies at risk.
+While the intention of Bill C-26 was probably critical to protecting the security of Canada, the use of secrecy and non-transparency place both the Canadian public and telecommunications agencies at risk.

 Cybersecurity cannot thrive on secretive and shadowy government edicts.
 The government must amend its legislation to ensure its activities comport with Canada's democratic values and the norms of transparency and accountability.